MattDavies-code/Autonomous-drone-delivery/README.md

 bash
 Copy code
 git clone https://github.com/your-username/PizzaDronz.git

 Navigate to the project directory:

 bash
 Copy code
 cd PizzaDronz

 Run the application with the specified command:

 bash
 Copy code
 java -jar PizzaDronz-1.0-SNAPSHOT.jar 2023-11-15 https://ilp-rest.azurewebsites.net

 Note

 Orders retrieved for a day will only contain data for that specific day, as the REST-Server delivers filtered data when queried by date.

-Ensure that the resultfiles folder exists to store the generated result files.